VAUL3T/API/README.md

 we dont know who you are searching , who you are and when you searched

 > [!NOTE]
-> Logs are only visible until server shutdown , no logfile is created everything is only printed into the console , for provider logs we advice to use a User-Agent spoofer and a VPN , if you host this on a server like google cloud/VPS it does not matter and you can search without these
+> Logs are only visible until server shutdown , no logfile is created everything is only printed into the console

 ## Rate Limit